grain-lang/grain/docs/contributor/compiler_walkthrough.md

 ## Code generation

 The code generation (or codegen) step is where we generate the actual WebAssembly code for the program.
-By this point, we should have reduced the complexity of the original program down enough that there is a straightforward set of wasm instructions for each action that needs to happen.
-You can see what some of this looks like in [codegen/compcore.re](https://github.com/grain-lang/grain/blob/master/compiler/src/codegen/compcore.re).
+By this point, we should have reduced the complexity of the original program down enough that there is a straightforward set of WebAssembly instructions for each action that needs to happen.
+We use a project called [Binaryen](https://github.com/WebAssembly/binaryen) to generate our wasm code, via [Binaryen.ml](https://github.com/grain-lang/binaryen.ml).
+You can get a general idea of how Binaryen works from the example in the [Binaryen.ml README](https://github.com/grain-lang/binaryen.ml/blob/master/README.md).
+You can then see how we use it in Grain in [codegen/compcore.re](https://github.com/grain-lang/grain/blob/master/compiler/src/codegen/compcore.re).

-You can check out the online version of the [wasm spec](https://webassembly.github.io/spec/core/index.html), but if you're looking for the OCaml types that Grain uses, you can check that out in [the Grain fork of the wasm-spec repository](https://github.com/grain-lang/wasm-spec).
+If you're curious about the wasm spec in general, you can check it out [here](https://webassembly.github.io/spec/core/index.html).

 ## Emission